UnlyEd/prisma-algorithm-matcher/README-CONDITIONAL-OPERATORS.md

 ## StartsWith

 ### definition
-	 Check if a string start with another
+	 Check if a string start with another.

 ### alias
 * startsWith